A matching decoder for bivariate bicycle codes: Decoder

 We now explain how to generate the weighted graph with $|e| = 2, \forall e$ required by MWPM from a symmetry $\Sigma$ of a BB code.
 We term this the symmetry graph, $\mathcal{G}_\Sigma$.
 This graph has a vertex set $\mathcal{V}$ such that each vertex corresponds to a stabilizer generator of the symmetry.
 We define edges of the symmetry graph, under the assumption of an independent and identically distributed bit-flip noise model, as follows: We consider introducing an individual bit-flip at each qubit of the lattice, one by one.
 We then draw an edge between each pair of stabilizers of the symmetry that the error has violated, see \cref{fig:DecTricks}(a).
 A symmetry guarantees that all individual errors must create an even number of defects.
 In the case that an error violates a large, necessarily even, number of stabilizers of the symmetry, we can draw a complete set of edges between all pairs.
 Repeating this for each individual error gives us the complete symmetry graph.

-For iid bit-flip noise, all edges are assigned the same weight.
+For i.i.d. bit-flip noise, all edges are assigned the same weight.
 We can generalize the weight function for the edges of $\mathcal{G}_\Sigma$ to aid decoding.
-These weights may account for, say, noise bias or correlated errors.
 Here, some of our decoder variants use belief propagation (BP)~\cite{Kschischang_2001,Poulin_2008} to reweigh edges of the symmetry graph via message passing.
 Note that we perform BP using the complete syndrome, including violated stabilizer generators that are not elements of the symmetry of interest.
-Now, given a symmetry $\Sigma$ and its derived weighted symmetry graph $\mathcal{G}_\Sigma$, we can perform matching on this graph for a given syndrome, i.e. highlighted vertex subset $\mathcal{D}$ on this graph.
-The matching algorithm will return a set of edges pairing up these vertices with a minimum total weight.